-March 13, 2017
+March 10, 2022

-To the Board of Directors of the Monroe Tobacco Asset Securitization Corporation:
+To the Board of Directors of

+Monroe Tobacco Asset Securitization Corporation:

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and major fund of Monroe Tobacco Asset Securitization Corporation (MTASC), a blended component unit of the County of Monroe, New York, as of and for the year ended December 31, 2016, and the related notes to the financial statements, which collectively comprise MTASC's basic financial statements, and have issued our report thereon dated March 13, 2017.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and major fund of Monroe Tobacco Asset Securitization Corporation (MTASC), a blended component unit of the County of Monroe, New York, as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise MTASC's basic financial statements, and have issued our report thereon dated March 10, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered MTASC's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the MTASC's internal control.
+In planning and performing our audit of the financial statements, we considered MTASC's internal control over financial reporting (internal control) as a basis for designing the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the MTASC's internal control.
 Accordingly, we do not express an opinion on the effectiveness of MTASC's internal control.